 MSU Museum Education engages university and public audiences by developing and facilitating learning experiences connected to the Museum and MSU.
 Education activities at the Michigan State University Museum are designed to engage audiences, facilitate understanding, and inspire discovery.

-The MSU Museum welcomes groups of all ages to visit the museum.
-Please view our Group Visits page.
-Can't visit the MSU Museum?
+- Can't visit the MSU Museum in person?
 Let us bring the museum to your classroom.
 View our Virtual Outreach Program page.

 - Want to volunteer with education at the MSU Museum?
 Become a member of our docent program.
 For more information, view our Docents page.